History of DMS

 Our Roots…

-For eleven years the school existed as a primary program and small elementary program, providing Midcoast Maine families with a quality Montessori education option.
+For eleven years, the school existed as a primary program and a small elementary program, providing Midcoast Maine families with a quality Montessori education option.

-In 2005 the school moved to its current location in Nobleboro, and in 2009 an addition was added.
+In 2005, the school moved to its current location in Nobleboro, and in 2009, an addition was made.
 This allowed for more classroom space, including space for a middle school program that began in 2010.
-DMS has consistently served about 100 students each year since, providing a well-established, high-fidelity Montessori program with all the benefits of a small school.
+DMS has consistently served just over 100 students each year, providing a well-established, high-fidelity Montessori program with all the benefits of a small school.